 What type of insurance do independent and captive agents sell?

 Both independent and captive agents can sell any kind of insurance they want.
-Some choose to sell every product that an insurer offers, while others specialize in a few areas, like home and life insurance.
+Some choose to sell every product that an insurer offers, while others specialize in a few areas, like auto, home and life insurance.